castiron/typo3-extbaseinstantiable/README.md

 # Extbaseinstantiable mixin for TYPO3
-This package gives you a mixin (read: trait) that let’s you give the power of self-instantiation (using TYPO3 conventional mechanisms) to your class itself.
+This package provides a mixin (read: trait) that lets you bestow the power of self-instantiation (using TYPO3 conventional mechanisms) to your classes.
 Add this mixin to any class to make it instantiable using the Extbase `ObjectManager` with ease.

 ## Interface